Skip to main content

 Key pharmacokinetic parameters from published data:

-• Time to peak concentration (Tmax): 8–72 hours post-injection (median approximately 48 hours)
+• Time to peak concentration (Tmax): 8–72 hours post-injection (per the FDA prescribing information)

 • Steady-state: reached after 4–5 weeks of weekly dosing